JosephineLucy/BE-Category-Game-Reviews/README.md

 Welcome!

+This is the backend to my project NC Games.

 I have built an API for the purpose of accessing application data programmatically.

-This is the backend to my project: NC Games.

 Have a go at this project yourself by followiing the instructions below!